chuinga/kalendlytic/infrastructure/DEPLOYMENT_CHECKLIST.md

-# AWS Meeting Scheduling Agent - Deployment Checklist
+# Kalendlytic - Deployment Checklist

-This checklist ensures proper deployment and configuration of the AWS Meeting Scheduling Agent infrastructure.
+This checklist ensures proper deployment and configuration of the Kalendlytic infrastructure.

 ## Pre-Deployment Checklist